achojs/acho/README.md

 ### Defining the level

 Establishing the loglevel is a good way to filter out undesired information from output.
-The available levels are:
+The available levels by default are:

 - `error`:   Display calls to `.error()` messages.
 - `warn`: Display calls from `.error()`, `.warn()` messages.